-Lunches are compulsory for all girls in forms Reception to Upper 3 (Year 7) and are charged in advance on a termly basis of £4.90 per day.
-There will be no refunds except in the case of prolonged absence and at the discretion of the School Business Manager - application can be made to the Bursar's Office (01392 355990).
+Lunches are compulsory for all girls in forms Reception to Upper 3 (Year 7) and are charged in advance on a termly basis of £5.10 per day.
+There will be no refunds except in the case of prolonged absence and at the discretion of the School Business Manager - application can be made to the Finance Office (01392 355990).